GoogleForCreators/web-stories-wp/readme.txt

 = 1.34.0 =

 * Enhancement: compatibility with WordPress 6.3.
+New minimum version required is 6.1.
 * Enhancement: improved plugin compatibility to reduce validation errors.
+* Enhancement: improved behavior of numeric input fields such as in the date picker.
 * Various smaller bug fixes.

 = 1.33.0 =